- Places to Explore

 Karlovy Vary—often known outside the Czech Republic by its German name, Karlsbad—is the most famous of the Bohemian spas.
 It's named for the omnipresent Emperor Charles IV, who allegedly happened upon the springs in 1358 while on a hunting expedition.
 As the story goes, the emperor's hound fell into a boiling spring and was scalded.
 Charles had the water tested and, familiar with spas in Italy, ordered the village of Vary to be transformed into a haven for baths.
 The spa reached its golden age in the 19th century, when aristocrats from all over Europe came for treatments.
 The long list of those who "took the cure" includes Peter the Great, Goethe, Schiller, Beethoven, and Chopin.
 Even Karl Marx, when he wasn't decrying wealth and privilege, spent time at the wealthy and privileged resort; he wrote some of Das Kapital here between 1874 and 1876.

-Karlovy Vary's other vehicle in luring attention and investment has been its international film festival, now in its fourth decade.
+Karlovy Vary's other vehicle in luring attention and investment has been its international film festival, which began in 1946.
 Every year during the first week of July, international stars and film fans flock here.
-Recent attendees include Robert De Niro, Antonio Banderas, and John Malkovich.
+Recent attendees include Oliver Stone, John Travolta, and Helen Mirren.
 If you're planning on visiting during the festival, line up your hotel room well in advance.
 Unless you're a true film buff, you're better off coming in a different week.

 Whether you're arriving by bus, train, or car, your first view of the town approaching from Prague will be of the run-down section on the banks of the Ohře River.
 Don't despair: continue along the main road, following the signs to the Grandhotel Pupp, until you are rewarded with a glimpse of the lovely main street in the older spa area, situated gently astride the banks of the little Teplá ("Warm") River.
 (Drivers, note that driving through or parking in the main spa area is allowed only with a permit obtained at your hotel.)
 The walk from the new town to the spa area is about 20 minutes.